 Flutter is an increasingly popular app development framework that has its pros and cons.
-In this blog, we’ll explain what Flutter is and how it works, as well as share our story of how we started developing apps using Flutter, including the challenges we’ve encountered along the way.
+In this blog, we’ll explain what Flutter development is and how it works, as well as share our story of how we started developing apps using Flutter, including the challenges we’ve encountered along the way.

 What is Flutter and how it works